 A fat transfer procedure, also called micro-lipoinjection, involves the removal and relocation of the patient’s own body fat to plump up an area that has lost volume as a result of surgery, injury, aging or another cause.
 Excess fat from a body part like the outer thighs is taken and injected into other areas.
 This fat can be moved to the face, hands, buttocks, or breasts.
 Many patients love this procedure because the results are long-lasting and the results are natural-looking.

 - Minimal chances of risks

 Fat Transfer Procedure

-Because the transplanted fat comes from the patient, it does not carry a risk of allergic reaction or rejection.
+There are always risks with every surgery, but because the transplanted fat comes from the patient, it does not carry a risk of allergic reaction or rejection.
 However some risk may include:

 - Permanent discoloration